PokemonAutomation/AutoMaxLair/README.md

 ## Required Hardware
 * Programmable microcontroller.
 Supported chips are atmega32u4 (Teensy 2.0), atmega16u2 (Arduino Uno second chip), and at90usb1286 (Teensy 2.0++).
 * USB to serial conversion device.
 See RemoteControl documentation for details or refer to the section on serial communication in the [Pokemon Automation SwSh Scripts](https://github.com/Mysticial/Pokemon-Automation-SwSh-Arduino-Scripts) user manual.
-* HDMI capture card or similar.
+* HDMI capture card.
 You can also use a cheap USB device instead.
 * A computer that you can run continuously for many hours.
 ## Required Software
 * Teensy Loader (or similar, depending on your microcontroller) for programming the microcontroller.
 * Tesseract OCR.
 Compiled executables can be downloaded from the [UB Mannheim Github](https://github.com/UB-Mannheim/tesseract/wiki).
 * Python 3.6-3.8 with the following packages installed (see requirements.txt for details):
+	* discord
 	* opencv-python
 	* pytesseract
 	* pyenchant